junxit/us-congress-bills-114/bill.md

 ## § 4.
 Technical corrections

 - **(a)** *Terms* Subparagraph (A) of section 44946(c)(2) of title 49, United States Code, is amended to read as follows:
-  > - **(A)** *Terms* The term of each member of the Advisory Committee shall be two years but may continue until such time as a successor member begins serving on the Advisory Committee.
+  > - **(A)** *Terms* The term of each member of the Advisory Committee shall be 2 years but may continue until such time as a successor member begins serving on the Advisory Committee.
 A member of the Advisory Committee may be reappointed.

 - **(b)** *Clarification* Paragraph (5) of section 44946(b) of title 49, United States Code, is amended by striking “under paragraph (4)” and inserting “under this subsection”.